DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-24 Brian Feedback.md

 ![](<../../../../_Meta/Attachments/Pasted image 20250524034258.png>)

-> Here are the pieces Brian
+> Here are the pieces Brian used to make his walls.